Twiddle (band)

-Twiddle is an American rock band.
-They are a jam band, and utilize instrumental improvisation in their live performances.
-They incorporate influences from a variety of music genres, including rock, jazz, bluegrass, reggae, and funk.
+Twiddle was an American rock band that is currently taking an indefinite hiatus as of November 26, 2023.
+They were considered a jam band, and utilized instrumental improvisation in their live performances.
+They incorporate their influences from a variety of music genres, including rock, jazz, bluegrass, reggae, and funk.

 History

 Twiddle formed at Castleton State College in Vermont in 2004.
 The members of the band are Mihali Savoulidis (guitar, vocals), Ryan Dempsey (keyboards, vocals), Zdenek Gubb (bass, vocals), and Brook Jordan (drums, percussion, vocals).

 Twiddle holds an annual festival called Tumble Down at Burlington Waterfront Park in Vermont.

-On April 20, 2018 Twiddle appeared on The Dan Patrick Show and was announced as the "house band".

-In 2022, Jordan took a hiatus from the band, Kung Fu's Adrian Tramontano is currently filling in for Jordan.
+In 2022, Jordan took a hiatus from the band.
+Kung Fu's Adrian Tramontano is currently filling in for Jordan.

-On November 29th 2022, Savoulidis announced that the band will be taking an indefinite hiatus for the foreseeable future with 2023 being their last year touring.
+On November 29, 2022, Savoulidis announced that the band will be taking an indefinite hiatus for the foreseeable future with 2023 being their last year touring.
+Twiddle played their final three shows during their Frendsgiving on November 23–25, 2023 at the Capitol Theatre in Port Chester, New York.